TRACK CHAIRS

 waconklin@uh.edu

-This minitrack aims to provide an opportunity and an open forum for discussion of different technological, socio-political, institutional, legal, and organisational strategies that inform the design, implementation, and management of digital reforms of the public sector.
-Specifically, this track seeks papers that discuss theories and/or present cases useful to better understand how different digital government policies and/or strategies can lead to successful digital government deployments, or, on the other hand, how different factors may lead to failure of such projects.
+This minitrack aims to provide an opportunity and an open forum for discussion of different technological, socio-political, institutional, legal, and organizational strategies that inform the design, implementation, and management of digital reforms in the public sector.
+Specifically, this track seeks papers that discuss theories and/or present cases and empirical studies useful to better understand how different digital government policies and/or strategies can lead to successful digital government deployments, or, on the other hand, how different factors may lead to the failure of such projects.
 Papers which examine or discuss external or contextual factors that affect or influence digital government, such as the political state; organizational culture; institutional factors or normative arrangements are also invited.
 By digital government action, we mean both macro-level institutional design and micro-level collaboration and competition between diverse stakeholders.

 - Best practices for design, implementation, and management of digital innovation in the public sector.